-

 - Accommodations for 7 nights

-- Breakfasts, packed lunches, & 6 three-course dinners
+- Breakfasts, packed lunches, and 6 three-course dinners

 - Complimentary welcome drink